Owe IRS Back Taxes and Can’t Pay?

 Many taxpayers, and even many bankruptcy attorneys in Michigan, are not aware that tax debts can be discharged in a bankruptcy.
 This type of IRS tax debt relief is a legitimate form of debt discharge in U.S. tax law.
 However, there are very specific timing rules that apply to which tax debts can be written off in the bankruptcy.
 Filing your bankruptcy a day early could be the difference between whether or not the tax debt is written off.
 It is essential that you have a professional review each of your tax balances to determine their bankruptcy eligibility.

 Austin & Larson Tax Resolution, in Howell, MI, Jackson, MI, and Saginaw, MI, can help you on the road to IRS tax debt forgiveness in determining if bankruptcy can settle your debt.
 Call us now at 1-866-668-2953 for immediate tax debt settlement help that you can trust.
-Our Michigan IRS resolution service has Enrolled Agents, Tax Attorneys, and Accountants on staff can get you on the road to a fresh start.
+Our Michigan IRS resolution service has Enrolled Agents, Tax Attorneys, CPAs, and Accountants on staff can get you on the road to a fresh start.

 The IRS Insolvency Department handles bankruptcy discharges.
 Once a taxpayer’s bankruptcy is complete, this department is notified.
 The IRS will then discharge all eligible taxes, interest, and penalties, usually within 30-60 days.
 Any eligible Federal tax liens will also be discharged.
 The IRS does make mistakes when it comes to properly discharging eligible taxes.
 It is important to monitor that the IRS properly discharges all of your eligible taxes.
 It may require follow-up with this department to make sure that your IRS back tax balances are properly addressed.